hmq1812/handwritting-ocr/README.md

 We developed a CNN model on EMNIST (Extended-MNIST) dataset that returns 91.30% accuracy for EMNIST Bymerge and 88.20% for EMNIST Byclass.
 However, our current models are not performing well on non-EMNIST testing dataset.
 We used CRAFT to extract character images from the IAM dataset as a data augmentation method and currently training a new model on the new dataset.

 ## To-Do
-Train a new model on the new dataset. /n
+Train a new model on the new dataset.\
 Add RNN for auto correction of words.

 ## Authors and acknowledgement